qemus/qemu-docker/readme.md

     Please note that this IP address won't be accessible from the Docker host due to the design of macvlan, which doesn't permit communication between the two.
 If this is a concern, there are some workarounds available, but they go beyond the scope of this FAQ.

-  * ### How can the container acquire an IP address via DHCP?
+  * ### How can the container acquire an IP address from my router?

-    After configuring the container for macvlan (see above), add the following lines to your compose file:
+    After configuring the container for macvlan (see above), it will now be able to join your home network by requesting an IP from your router, just like your other devices.
+To enable this, add the following lines to your compose file:

     ```
     environment: